A+ Relationships are important for the young people in your life

 - 1 in 3 high school students experiences some form of dating violence.
 Some might call that a public health epidemic.

 - 81% of parents said they didn't think or didn't know if dating violence was a problem.
 That needs to change.

 - Awareness and prevention begin with you!
-Read the sheets below, join Love Is Not Abuse, and let's make A+ relationships the norm for young people through education.
+Read the handouts below, join Love Is Not Abuse, and let's make A+ relationships the norm for young people through education.

 - Need some motivation?
 Our CEO has some encouraging words just for you!

 - A Safe Place to Learn, also known as the K-12 "toolkit" and the Considerations for Developing a K-12 Sexual Misconduct Policy, also known as the K-12 “checklist” are available here.

-Healthy, Unhealthy, or Abusive - this sheet is for you if you say:
+Healthy, Unhealthy, or Abusive - this handout is for you if you say:

 - "I don't know how to identify healthy relationships."